FFmpeg/FFV1/ffv1.md

 ### Arithmetic Operators

 Note: the operators and the order of precedence are the same as used in the C programming language [@!ISO.9899.2018].
+With the exception of `>>` (removal of implementation defined behavior) and `^` (power instead of XOR) operators which are re-defined within this section.

 `a + b`       means a plus b.